yuqitanyq/tp/docs/DeveloperGuide.md

 #### Design considerations

-The return command is designed to be to return multiple books in one command, while providing the user with the option of returning a single book.
+The return command is designed to be able to return multiple books in one command, while providing the user with the option of returning a single book.
 This enhances the usability of the feature, as the librarian can experience more efficient processing of books, while retaining fine-grain control of the process if needed (e.g. in situations when a patron only intends to return some of his/her borrowed books).

 Despite having similar functionalities, the return commands are split into `ReturnOneBookCommand` and `ReturnAllBooksCommand` because they depend on different methods in `Model`, and have structurally similar but logically different execution.
 As per the [_Single Responsibility Principle_](#glossary), the return commands are separated into different classes so that each class is responsible for the logical implementation of only one subcommand.